Please view the updates below on various topics. If you can't find the information you need, please send us your questions:

 What is the guest policy during Covid-19 operations?

-- As of July 15, 2020, only residential students will be allowed inside residential communities.
+As of May 24, 2021, only St. Edward's students will be allowed inside residential communities.

-- Residents are permitted to host up to one guest at a time in their room.
+- Residents are permitted to host up to two guests at a time in their room.

 - Whether in their own residential community or visiting another community, all students must wear a face covering in shared community spaces, hallways and elevators.